MileHacker Logo

 • Domestic to Hualien (HUN): Mandarin Airlines and Uni Air operate frequent flights from Taipei Songshan Airport (TSA).

-• International to TPE/KHH: Major international airlines connect Taiwan to global hubs in North America, Europe, and Asia.
+• International to TPE/KHH: Major global airlines connect Taiwan to global hubs in North America, Europe, and Asia.

 • Domestic flights to Hualien can become fully booked during peak Taiwanese holiday periods.
 Book well in advance.